YuWang-AjaxW/ThunderstormAsthma/README.md

 Features: The website includes a number of features based on the user personas we created:
 1) It has a storm forecasting feature
 2) We can download have an asthma action plan
-3) Also users
+3) Also users can provide feedbacks if they want to

-Code examples:

-Installation:

-API references:

-Tests:
+4) The chatbot can be used if the user has any questions to ask

-How to use:
+How to use: To use our website just click on the link below: thunderstormasthma.cf

-Contributors:
+Contributors: Team ME06

-Credits:

-License:
+1)Yu Wang
+2)Jia Qi Xing
+3)Xiaolu Lu
+4)Xiaoyu Zhang
+5)Nupur Sharma

+License: Copyright © 2020 WaterDrop Team